Our hearing tests are non-invasive and painless. They are performed to test your ability to hear different pitches and understand speech.

 Hearing Aid Cleanings

-Because a portion of our hearing aids sits within our tears, sweat and earwax buildup is unavoidable.
+Because a portion of our hearing aids sits within our ears, sweat and earwax buildup is unavoidable.
+As a result cleaning hearing aids are important.
 Although regular maintenance of hearing aids and light home cleaning is recommended, anything more involved should be done by a professional.
 Hearing aids involve a lot of small components and are thus easily damaged when washed or treated improperly.

 We can use specialized equipment during a professional hearing aid cleaning procedure to gently remove any buildup of earwax, sweat, dust, or dirt from your hearing aids.
 We will ensure that all the debris is removed safely.
 Hearing aid cleaning appointments are very quick most of the time and don't always require the need to leave your hearing aids in the clinic overnight.